History of Sunderland: Local government

-In 1809 an Act of Parliament was passed creating an Improvement Commission, for 'paving, lighting, cleansing, watching and otherwise improving the town of Sunderland'; this provided the beginnings of a structure of local government for the township as a whole.
-Commissioners were appointed, with the power to levy contributions towards the works detailed in the Act, and in 1812–14 the Exchange Building was built, funded by public subscription, to serve as a combined Town Hall, Watch House, Market Hall, Magistrate's Court, Post Office and News Room.
-It became a regular gathering place for merchants conducting business, and the public rooms on the first floor were available for public functions when not being used for meetings of the Commissioners.
-By 1830 the Commissioners had made a number of improvements, ranging from the establishment of a police force to installing gas lighting across much of the town.
+In 1809 an act of Parliament was passed creating an Improvement Commission, for 'paving, lighting, cleansing, watching and otherwise improving the town of Sunderland'; this provided the beginnings of a structure of local government for the township as a whole.
+Commissioners were appointed, with the power to levy contributions towards the works detailed in the act, and in 1812–14 the Exchange Building was built, funded by public subscription, to serve as a combined town hall, watch house, market hall, magistrates' court, post office and news room.
+It became a regular gathering place for merchants conducting business, and the public rooms on the first floor were available for public functions when not being used for meetings of the commissioners.
+By 1830 the commissioners had made a number of improvements, ranging from the establishment of a police force to installing gas lighting across much of the town.

 In other aspects, however, Local government was still divided between the three parishes (Holy Trinity Church, Sunderland, St Michael's, Bishopwearmouth, and St Peter's Church, Monkwearmouth) and when cholera broke out in 1831 their select vestrymen were unable to cope with the epidemic.
 Sunderland, a main trading port at the time, was the first British town to be struck with the 'Indian cholera' epidemic.
 The first victim, William Sproat, died on 23 October 1831.
 Sunderland was put into quarantine, and the port was blockaded, but in December of that year the disease spread to Gateshead and from there, it rapidly made its way across the country, killing an estimated 32,000 people; among those to die was Sunderland's Naval hero Jack Crawford.
 (The novel The Dress Lodger by American author Sheri Holman is set in Sunderland during the epidemic.)

 Demands for democracy and organised town government saw the three parishes incorporated as the Borough of Sunderland in 1835.
-Later, the Sunderland Borough Act of 1851 abolished the Improvement Commission and vested its powers in the new Corporation.
+Later, the Borough of Sunderland Act 1851 (14 & 15 Vict. c. lxvii) abolished the Improvement Commission and vested its powers in the new Corporation.